irias/bolong/README.md

 Finally, we can restore one of the available backups.
 By default, the latest backup is restored:

-	bolong restore /path/to/restore/to
+	bolong restore path/to/restore/to

 Again, add the "-verbose" flag for a list of files restored.
 You can also add regular expressions to only restore matching files.

-	bolong -path /myproject/ restore -name 20171001-230002 -verbose /path/to/restore/to '\.go$'
+	bolong -path /myproject/ restore -name 20171001-230002 -verbose path/to/restore/to '\.go$'

 # Compression

-We use lz4 to compress all data.
+Bolong uses lz4 to compress all data.
 It so fast you can apply it to all files, so there is no need to complicate the code and configuration with applying compression selectively.
 Decompression is also very fast, so it won't slow down your restores.
-The price we pay is a compression ratio that isn't too great.
+The price you pay is a compression ratio that isn't too great.

 # Encryption